Spade: Terminology

 English spade is from Old English spadu, spædu (f.) or spada (m.).
 The same word is found in Old Frisian spade and Old Saxon spado.
 High German spaten only appears in Early Modern German, probably loaned from Low German.
 In the Netherlands, Denmark, Sweden and Norway the word is spade as well.
 Other Scandinavian forms are in turn loaned from German.

 The term may thus not originate in Common Germanic and appears to be a North Sea Germanic innovation or loaned.
 Closely related is Greek σπάθη : spáthē, whence Latin spatha.

-People often mistakenly use the word shovel interchangeably with spade but shovel is a generic term for a variety of tools that include numerous broad-bottomed versions for scooping and moving loose materials, such as a "coal shovel", "snow shovel", "grain shovel", etc. By contrast, spades tend to have a sharpened edge, curved profile, and pointed end better designed for digging.
-The term "garden spade" is used for certain sharp-edged but square ended tools suited to cutting through sod.
+Depending on dialect, shovel may or may not overlap semantically with spade.
+Generally, "shovel" is a generic term for a variety of tools that include numerous broad-bottomed versions for scooping and moving loose materials, such as a "coal shovel", "snow shovel", "grain shovel", etc. By contrast, spades tend to have a sharpened edge, curved profile, and pointed end better designed for digging.
+The term "garden spade" is used for certain sharp-edged but square-ended tools suited to cutting through sod.
 A classic spade, with a narrow body and flat (or near flat) tip is suited for digging post holes, and is not to be confused with a "roundpoint" shovel, which has a wider body and tapered tip.